lorenzofox3/lorenzofox/posts/schema-first-design/index.md

 }): ProviderFn<Injectables & CommandInjectables<Schema>, (keyof CommandInjectables<Schema>)[]>
 ```

-There are now even less moving parts:
+There are now even fewer moving parts:
-* one must include an implementation for each command defined on the schema
+* you must include an implementation for each command defined on the schema
-* one cannot include a command implementation if there is no matching definition on the schema
+* you cannot include a command implementation if there is no matching definition on the schema
 * implementation interfaces must be compatible with the defined API

 <figure>